davxy/jam-conformance/scripts/README.md

 ## Creating a Test Vector

-This is done by running the Fuzzer in an exploratory manner.
-This amounts to running the Fuzzer in "local mode" against a single target.
+This is done by running the Fuzzer in an **exploratory** manner.
+This amounts to running the Fuzzer in "local mode" against a target.
 This means the Fuzzer will produce a new block at each step and try to import it.
 It will also send the same block to the target, and receive its response.
 This process terminates either when the prescribed number of steps is reached, or the two implementations differ in their results.